 In addition to the petition, you may also qualify to request an MDDP permit.

 The process of dealing with an IL DUI license suspension is complex.
-If you would like hire an experienced firm, who can help you through this process, please contact the offices of John M Quinn & Associates for a FREE 30 minute consultation today.
+You should hire an experienced firm, who can help you through the process.
+If you need a referral to one of those attorneys, please contact the offices of John M Quinn & Associates.

-Our office can also assist with an IL revoked license, IL hardship license, or IL license reinstatement.
+Our office can assist with an IL revoked license, IL hardship license, or IL license reinstatement.

 If you are charged with driving under the influence (DUI) of alcohol or illegal substances in IL you may face a DUI license suspension.